hello from held newsletter

 hello from held: how it all started

-As we start rolling out more held events and programming, Tenaya and I thought a newsletter might be a great way to share held news, thoughts, inspirations, and musings.
+As we start rolling out more held events and programming, we thought a newsletter might be a great way to share held news, thoughts, inspirations, and musings.
 Coming to your inbox once, perhaps twice a month max, hello from held will feature Q&A’s with held event hosts, inspirations for held, founder’s favorites, community spotlights, and more.
 You might laugh, cry, learn something new about someone or something, or hit unsubscribe…just kidding; don’t do that.
 Thanks for being here, and thanks for your support.
 It means so much to us.

 Without further ado, we will kick it off with a Q&A that provides more insight into held - how this came about, our goals, and who would be a dream guest for held.